pydicom/pynetdicom/dev/_sources/tutorials/create_scp.rst.txt

             # Unable to create output dir, return failure status
             return 0xC001

-        # Because we can't access `event.dataset.SOPInstanceUID` we need to
-        # rely on the UID from the C-STORE request instead
+        # We rely on the UID from the C-STORE request instead of decoding
         fname = os.path.join(storage_dir, event.request.AffectedSOPInstanceUID)
         with open(fname, 'wb') as f:
             # Write the preamble, prefix and file meta information elements